Delta seals deal to buy Pennsylvania refinery

 Trainer was one of three refineries on the East Coast that was threatened with closure since late last year as the high cost of imported crude that the plants process crushed margins, raising the threat of a fuel squeeze in the region as the summer driving season approached.

-Further relief from the threat of shortage may come from a deal for Sunoco Corp to either sell or form a joint venture with private equity firm Carlyle Group LP to run a 330,000 barrel per day Philadelphia refinery.
-(Reporting by Janet McGurty; Editing by Tim Dobbyn)
+Further relief from the threat of shortage may come from a deal for Sunoco Corp (SUN.N) to either sell or form a joint venture with private equity firm Carlyle Group LP (CG.O) to run a 330,000 barrel-per-day Philadelphia refinery.
+(Reporting by Janet McGurty; Editing by Tim Dobbyn and Jim Marshall)

-* Pershing Square Holdings Ltd releases regular weekly net asset value as of 21 February 2017